flaxsearch/london-hackday-2016/README.md

 1. A Browser-driven explorer for Lucene indexes: “Marple”
 ------------------------------------------------------------
 https://github.com/flaxsearch/marple

 Luke: https://github.com/DmitryKey/luke

 *Alan Woodward leading a team to look at developing this*

 2. An absolutely minimal Solr example framework
 ------------------------------------------------------------
-*Erica leading a team to try installing Solr from scratch and note down problems & issues with the examples and guidance* Erica and Ife gave a great talk on their experience with Solr at a previous Meetup: http://rockthecode.io/tech-events/leveraging-solr-for-website-searches-and-more/
+*Erica leading a team to try installing Solr from scratch and note down problems & issues with the examples and guidance*

+Erica and Ife gave a great talk on their experience with Solr at a previous Meetup: http://rockthecode.io/tech-events/leveraging-solr-for-website-searches-and-more/

-Here's what they came up with https://github.com/missBerg/solr-resources Alexandre Rafalovitch has also been working on minimal configs: https://github.com/arafalov/simplest-solr-config and also has a great resource on starting with Solr: http://www.solr-start.com/
+Here's the minimal configuration files they came up with https://github.com/missBerg/solr-resources

+Alexandre Rafalovitch has also been working on minimal configs: https://github.com/arafalov/simplest-solr-config and also has a great resource on starting with Solr: http://www.solr-start.com/

 3. Different replicas giving different result positions
 ------------------------------------------------------------
 *Christine leading a team to look at the issues with this*

 References: https://mail-archives.apache.org/mod_mbox/lucene-solr-user/201301.mbox/%3Czarafa.51006f06.0ea4.1386468330e702d7@mail.openindex.io%3E

   Here is our working branch: https://github.com/fguery/lucene-solr/tree/replicaChoice